ComputationalEpigeneticsLab/Multi-omics-characterization-of-RNA-binding-proteins/README.md

 Scripts: this folder contains several scripts used for the analyses.
 test: this folder contains adjusted scripts and test files for disease comorbidities and drug screening

-The script for disease comorbidities was run by the command line as follow:
+The script for disease comorbidities was run by the command line as follow:</br>
 ```python disease_distance.py --g1 RBP_SARS_id.txt```
 --g1 file containing EntreZ ID for the key genes interacting with SARS-Cov-2
 --g2 file containing EntreZ ID for diseases-related genes, this parameter defaults to the file in the disease folder